-Whether you like a juicy New York Strip steak, a pot roast or a simple ground meat patty, the versatility of beef and all red meats like lamb, venison, and bison can produce just as many different stains on clothes.
+Whether you like a juicy New York Strip steak, a pot roast, or a simple ground meat patty, the versatility of beef and all red meats such as lamb, venison, and bison can produce just as many different stains on clothes.
 Treating the stains the right way and with success depends on whether the meat is raw or how it was prepared.

 If the red meat is raw and is dropped on fabric, remove any solids and then treat the spot like a bloodstain.
 As soon as possible, flush the stained area by holding it with the wrong side directly under a running cold water faucet to force the blood out of the fibers.
 Never use hot water because it can cook the protein in the blood binding it into the fabric fibers and make the stain more difficult to remove.
 After flushing, launder as recommended on the care label.